opendistro-for-elasticsearch/sql/docs/user/dql/functions.rst

 Specifications:

-1. IF(ES_TYPE0, ES_TYPE1, ES_TYPE2) -> ES_TYPE1 or ES_TYPE2
+1. IF(condition, ES_TYPE1, ES_TYPE2) -> ES_TYPE1 or ES_TYPE2

 Usage: if first parameter is true, return second parameter, otherwise return third one.

-Argument type: as same as second parameter
+Argument type: condition as BOOLEAN, second and third can by any type

-Return type: as same as second parameter
+Return type: Any (NOTE : if parameters #2 and #3 has different type, you will fail semantic check"

 Example::